Tax research is a time-consuming challenge if you don’t have a process in place. Learn how to do it effectively in an on-demand training.

 The caveat is that manufacturing exemptions vary by state.

-Different states have different definitions of “manufacturing.”
 Some states include non-traditional processes in their definition of “manufacturing” for exemption purposes.
 Additionally, states can define the beginning and ending of the manufacturing process differently, which affect what items are considered exempt.

 For these reasons, it is essential to closely examine a state’s statutes and regulations to correctly determine the state’s definition of the manufacturing process as well as what items are included in the state’s exemption.
 Only then can you uncover what exemptions are available for your company.

-So it takes a bit of work and research, but it can result in huge savings for your company.
+It takes a bit of work and research, but it can result in huge savings for your company.
 Not to mention huge accolades for you – the sales tax hero!

 Let’s look at a specific state’s manufacturing regulations to see what kind of exemptions and saving opportunities we can uncover as an example.
 You may be shocked at some of the items and industries that fall under the state’s manufacturing exemption.